flutter/website/src/docs/development/platform-integration/ios-app-clip.md

 **7.2**

-For Swift target, Set the `Objective-C Bridging Header` build setting to `Runner/Runner-Bridging-Header.h`
+For Swift target, set the `Objective-C Bridging Header` build setting to `Runner/Runner-Bridging-Header.h`

 In other words, the same as the main app target's build settings.